Yale-BIM/f26-assignments/assignment-1/README.md

     # note: assume there's no skew.
     ```

-    > Tip: If you are unsure of what the above parameters mean, read more about projective cameras
+    > Tip: If you are unsure of what the above parameters mean, check the course slides and/or read more about projective cameras
     in Hartly & Zisserman's [Multiple View Geometry](http://www.robots.ox.ac.uk/~vgg/hzbook/) book.

 5. Edit the `target_callback()` function in the `virtual_camera.py` node such that it repeats the steps below every time